 It may come as no surprise we're including the Nike Tiempo Legend 10 Elites as our favourite rugby boots for kicking considering they're some of the best football boots around right now.

-They're incredibly lightweight and durable, which should give an almost barefoot-like feel when it comes to striking a conversion or finding touch after a breakdown in play.
+They're incredibly lightweight and durable, which should give an almost barefoot-like feel when it comes to striking a conversion or finding touch after a play breakdown.

 Made from FlyTouch Plus leather, which Nike describes as softer than natural leather, the boots also conform to the shape of your foot to improve comfort.
 Adding to this is the Flyknit around the ankle, helping maintain lightness as well as delivering a secure locked-in feel.